EHS managers's hands are full this spring with ISO 45001 and GDPR. Can your EHS software cope with the changing EHS regulations?

 - Create your own real-time reports and dashboards

-So, even though the complex global regulatory obligations can be challenging to manage, the flexibility of your EHS system allows your organization to use it over an extended period, even when new EHS regulations are published.
-Whether it is the new GDPR or ISO 45001, the flexibility of your system will help you cope.
+Although regulatory obligations are challenging, a flexible EHS system allows your organization to use it over an extended period.
+That is to say, even when new EHS regulations are published.
+Whether it is the new GDPR or ISO 45001, flexibility helps you cope.

 Pro-Sapien HSEQ Innovate Brochure